Elektroarzt/simplebus2-mqtt-bridge/README.md

 ## Printed Circuit Board (PCB)

-The PCB was created using through-hole technology (THT) and surface-mount device technology (SMD) with KiCAD.
+The PCB was created using through-hole technology (THT) and surface-mount device technology (SMD) to match the limited space requirements using KiCAD.

 ## Mechanics

 The entire electronics assembly should fit into a flush-mounted housing, resulting in a streamlined enclosure.
 The latch was designed as a snap closure, eliminating the need for additional mechanical components beyond the housing shells.

-The antenna is glued inside the housing, and a small cable channel exists for the antenna cable within the housing.
+The antenna is glued inside the housing with adhesive tape, and a small cable channel exists for the antenna cable within the housing.

 The USB-C socket is externally routed, allowing for easy updates.